-With SyncBackPro, if you have upgraded from SyncBackSE to SyncBackPro, you may have two serial numbers: the SyncBackSE serial number and the SyncBackPro upgrade serial number.
+With SyncBackPro V7 or older, if you have upgraded from SyncBackSE to SyncBackPro, you may have two serial numbers: the SyncBackSE serial number and the SyncBackPro upgrade serial number.
 Pass the SyncBackSE serial number with the /SN parameter, and the SyncBackPro upgrade serial number with /SN2, for example:

 SyncBackPro_Setup.exe /verysilent /SN="XXXXXXXXXX-XXXX-XXXX-XXXX-XXXX-XXXX" /SN2="XXXXXXXXXX-XXXX-XXXX-XXXX-XXXX-XXXX"

 A full list of command line parameters can be retrieved when you enter the executable command (from the directory where the SyncBack installer is stored):

 Note: Replace the "Pro" section with your product name accordingly if it is different (for example, SyncBackSE_Setup.... etc).